Read preference describes how MongoDB clients route read operations to members of a replica set.

 If you have application servers in multiple data centers, you may consider having a geographically distributed replica set and using a non primary read preference or the nearest.
-This reduces network latency by having the application server to read from a nearby secondary, rather than a distant primary.
+This allows the client to read from the lowest-latency members, rather than always reading from the primary.

 Maintaining availability during a failover.

 Use primaryPreferred if you want an application to read from the primary under normal circumstances, but to allow stale reads from secondaries in an emergency.
 This provides a “read-only mode” for your application during a failover.

 Distributing read operations to secondaries can compromise availability if any members of the set are unavailable because the other members of the set will need to be able to handle all application requests.